MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/HowTo_AsyncProgramming.md

 ---
 title: How to work with Asynchronous Methods in MonoGame
 description: This topic describes how you can work with asynchronous methods in MonoGame.
+requireMSLicense: true
 ---

-# Working with Asynchronous Methods in MonoGame
+## Overview

 This topic describes how you can work with asynchronous methods in MonoGame.

-MonoGame provides many methods that operate _asynchronously_ for operations that may take longer than the desired render-cycle length.
+MonoGame provides many methods that operate `asynchronously` for operations that may take longer than the desired render-cycle length.

 Asynchronous methods consist of four elements:

-* A **Begin** call that begins the asynchronous process. **Begin** methods return an [IASyncResult](http://msdn.microsoft.com/en-us/library/system.iasyncresult.aspx) object that can be used to poll for completion if a callback function is not used to detect the completion of the operation.
+- A **Begin** call that begins the asynchronous process. **Begin** methods return an [IASyncResult](http://msdn.microsoft.com/en-us/library/system.iasyncresult.aspx) object that can be used to poll for completion if a callback function is not used to detect the completion of the operation.
-* An **End** call that ends the asynchronous process and returns objects or data requested by the **Begin** call.
+- An **End** call that ends the asynchronous process and returns objects or data requested by the **Begin** call.
 Calling the corresponding **End** method for each **Begin** method is important to prevent deadlocks and other undesirable behavior.
-* An optional _callback_ method that is called by the system when the asynchronous operation completes.
+- An optional _callback_ method that is called by the system when the asynchronous operation completes.
 This is passed to the **Begin** call.
-* An optional, arbitrary _tracking object_ that can be supplied to **Begin** to uniquely identify a particular asynchronous request.
+- An optional, arbitrary _tracking object_ that can be supplied to **Begin** to uniquely identify a particular asynchronous request.
 This object is part of the _IASyncResult_ returned by **Begin**, and is also present in the callback method's _**IASyncResult**_ parameter.
 Because of this, it also can be used to pass arbitrary data to the callback method when the asynchronous process completes.

-The two most common methods of working with asynchronous methods are to check for completion by polling or by callback.
+The two most common methods of working with asynchronous methods are to check for completion by `polling` or by `callback`.
 This topic describes both methods.

+> [!NOTE]
-For exhaustive information about asynchronous methods, see [Asynchronous Programming Design Patterns](http://msdn.microsoft.com/library/ms228969.aspx) on MSDN.
+> For more exhaustive information about Event Based asynchronous methods, see [Asynchronous Programming Design Patterns](http://msdn.microsoft.com/library/ms228969.aspx) on MSDN.
+>
+> Alternatively, review the alternative [Task-Based Asynchronous patter](https://learn.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap) approach.

 ## To poll for asynchronous method completion